A bespoke training course that measurably increased facilitation skills.

 Constructive disagreement is important for a foundation that thrives on the free exchange of ideas and thought, and that believes everyone should have a voice in shaping the policies that affect them.
 But a strong culture of dialogue and exploration generates a lot of meetings, and OSF’s team knew that it could improve the organisation’s meeting culture.

-If the team learnt how to get clear on the purpose of each meeting, and if team members improved their meeting facilitation skills, then everyone would make better use of their valuable time.
-They came to us to learn and test how to make their meetings better.
+If the team learnt how to get clear on the purpose of each meeting, and if team members improved their planning and facilitation skills, then everyone would make better use of their valuable time.

 What we did